 - Ensured data is not lost by not relying on pixel data or cookies alone

-Final Thoughts: Integromat, Facebook, and the Future of eCommerce
+Conclusion: Integromat, Facebook, and the future of ecommerce

 Facebook Conversions API